cloudfoundry/docs-dev-guide/deploy-apps/java-tips.html.md

 Cloud Foundry can deploy a number of different JVM-based artifact types.
 For a more detailed explaination of what it supports, please see the [Java Buildpack documentation][d].

+## Java Client Library (`cloudfoundry-client-lib`) ##

+The Cloud Foundry Client Library provides a Java API for interacting with a Cloud Foundry instance.
+This library is used by the Cloud Foundry Maven plugin, the Cloud Foundry Gradle plugin, the [Cloud Foundry STS integration](./sts.html), and other Java-based tools.

+For information about using this library, see the [Java Cloud Foundry Library](./java-client.html) page.

 ## <a id='grails'></a>Grails ##
 Grails packages applications into WAR files for deployment into a Servlet container.
 To build the WAR file and deploy it, run the following: